The 5 Best Books for Empty-Nesting Nomads

 Leave Only Footprints: My Acadia-To-Zion Journey Through Every National Park by Conor Knighton

 I think we all dream of going to all the National Parks.
 I’ve been to many, missing just a few, and I have been to all 50 states.
 The tone of this book continually reminds me of this: Why do we climb mountains?
 So we get a different point of view and perspective of the world.
 This is also why I travel.
 Enjoy this beaut of a book.
-Read about our 50 Hikes 50 States Project.
+We did a similar trip by hiking every state.
+If you’re interested in that 50 States Hiking Project, you can read about it here.

 Llama Drama: A two-woman, 5,500-mile cycling adventure through South America by Anna McNuff